Applying for your student visa

 My CAS statement mentions ATAS.
 What is ATAS?

 ATAS is the Academic Technology Approval Scheme.
 It only applies to certain courses in certain subject areas (information about ATAS can be found on our website).
 Your CAS statement will confirm whether ATAS clearance is required.
 If this is the case, then we should already have sent you separate information about ATAS.
 You need to gain your ATAS clearance before applying for your visa.
-If the answer on the statement says 'yes' ATAS is required’ but you have not heard from Sussex about ATAS, please contact the Admissions office (email@example.com).
+If the answer on the statement says 'yes' ATAS is required’ but you have not heard from Sussex about ATAS, please contact the Admissions office (firstname.lastname@example.org).
+If you want to find more information about ATAS you can visit the Foreign and Commonwealth Office (FCO) website.

 When should I get my CAS?